ColtonCMilstead/Pet_Store_Order_API/README.md

 This Project is using the SQL Server on Visual Studio 2017 for its database.

 # STEPS TO SET UP DB
+- Open the SQL Server Object Extension window in VS
+- Open the Package Manager Console
+- Type "Drop-Databse" in the PM console
+- Then type "Update-Database".
+This will upload the Items and Order tables under the PetStoreOrderAPI database folder.

 # VIEW THE ORDER DETAILS
+  -Go to Client API project.
-  Go to Client API.
-Open the 'wwwroot' folder.
-Right-click on the index.html file and click on 'View in Browser'.
+  -Open the 'wwwroot' folder.
+  -Right-click on the index.html file and click on 'View in Browser'.

   The HTML page will display a list of order IDs currently in the DB.
 Below it is a text box to enter an Order ID to display that order's summary (list of products, quantity, and Total Cost).